delaguilaluis/game-of-three/README.md

 ### Next steps

-* On-screen instructions on page load
-* Do not allow unauthenticated players to `start`
+* Allow to finish a human vs human game